dawah-wadah/imGir/docs/component-hierarchy.md

   A single image for the ImagesIndex.

 13) PostIndexItemDetails/PostIndexItemDetailsContainer
-  Component that contains the details for a specific post, such as upvotes/downvotes.
+  Component that contains the details for a specific post, such as upvotes/downvotes, and title.

 14) NewPostModal
   A container modal that allows the user to upload a post via a form.